svanderburg/disnix-stafftracker-nodejs-example/README.md

     $ disnix-env -s services.nix -i infrastructure.nix -d distribution.nix

+We can also deploy the system in which nginx caches incoming requests:

+    $ disnix-env -s services-with-caching.nix -i infrastructure.nix -d distribution.nix

 Hybrid deployment of NixOS infrastructure and services using DisnixOS
 ---------------------------------------------------------------------
 For this scenario you need to install a network of NixOS machines, running the